Tiger-Du/tiger-du.github.io/typography.md

 :width: 50%
 :::

-It's quite simple, right?
+It is quite simple, right?

-As a result, it's more abstract and also more universal.
+As a result, it is more abstract and also more universal.
 You do not need the font file to use it; you can recreate it yourself!

 ---